sumnerevans/sumnerevans.com/content/gear.md

 ## Daily Drivers

 I have two primary computers: a laptop and a desktop.
-I also have a VPS running Linode which hosts my personal [infrastructure](https://git.sr.ht/~sumner/infrastructure).
+I also have a VPS on Linode which hosts my personal [infrastructure](https://git.sr.ht/~sumner/infrastructure).

-I run Arch Linux on my desktop and NixOS on my laptops and main infrastructure server.
+I run Arch Linux on my desktop and NixOS on my laptops and Linode VPS.
 I plan to move all of my computers over to NixOS eventually.

 I use the i3 window manager or Sway, i3status-rust, ZSH, NeoVim, and mutt among other things.
 You can find [all of my configuration repos on